spectrocloud/librarium/content/docs/05-workspace/1-adding-a-new-workspace.md

 # Create your Workspace

 ## 1. Add the Basic Information
-Provide the basic information for the Workspace such as:
+Provide the basic information for the workspace such as:

 * Unique Name
 * Optional Description